joao-arthur/assets/blog/interfaces/en.md

 # Interfaces

+Is there a way to make a _big project_ easy to _implement_, easy to _test_ and _type-safe_?

 ## Data types

 In any programming language, data has types.
-Numbers, text, binaries, all of them have a specific type.
+Numbers, text, binaries, all of them have a _specific type_.
 The same way, an object can be defined by a type, referred to as an _interface_ in most languages.

-An interface is a set of operations with arguments and return types.
+> An interface is a set of operations with arguments and return types.

 This allows for:

 - Multiple implementations
 - Hide dependency injection